 How Do Bitcoin Mixers Work?

 A number of mixing strategies have been proposed and developed over the years.
-These range from fully centralized solutions where all users trust a mixer, to solutions where users don’t need to trust anyone, to solutions that resemble Lightning Network-style payment channels, to even using privacy coins like Monero as an intermediary step in the mixing process.
+These range from fully centralized solutions where all users trust a BTC mixer, to solutions where users don’t need to trust anyone, to solutions that resemble Lightning Network-style payment channels, to even using privacy coins like Monero (XMR) as an intermediary step in the mixing process.

 Instead of exploring all (potential) options, let’s stick to two of the most popular solutions available today.